-FOUNDER AND EXECUTIVE DIRECTOR: John Shore
+FOUNDER AND EXECUTIVE EDITOR: John Shore

 DESIGN DIRECTOR AND MANAGING EDITOR: Dan Wilkinson